Skip to content

 • Has one sister, Mallory

-• Grew up participating in skiing, wrestling, skateboarding, four-wheeling and mixed martial arts
+• Competed in adaptive sports from a young age, including skiing, wrestling, skateboarding, soccer, four-wheeling and mixed martial arts

-• Named USOC Athlete of the Month for November 2016
+• Named USOC Athlete of the Month in November 2016

 Paralympic Experience